 Speaking to CNET UK, Samsung has confirmed the Galaxy S III sold abroad will be getting Android 4.1 (Jelly Bean) "as soon as" October.
 Which sounds wonderfully non-committal.
 Though if that October estimate holds true, it'd probably be a record for Samsung.
 Perhaps they've finally realized people care about OS updates.

 We've already seen leaks of Jelly Bean firmware for the international S III, as well as the T-Mobile edition in the US, so this sounds about right to us.
-When the LTE version of the S III launches in the UK on the Everything Everywhere network, it will actually come with Android 4.1 pre-installed.
 Read More

 According to Rightware's Power Board benchmark result site (see #11; the benchmark in question is Basemark ES2.0 Taiji), a long-rumored device has popped up in a result database: the much-awaited Nexus tablet.
 Here's the additional raw info you don't see in the benchmark that we were able to acquire from Rightware: